api3dao/old-api3-docs/airnode/2-1-design-philosophy.md

 ## Requirements

+*See our article, [Where are the first-party oracles?](https://medium.com/api3/where-are-the-first-party-oracles-5078cebaf17) where we list the obstacles in the way of first-party oracles.*

 Airnode is designed to be operated as a first-party oracle, i.e., by the API provider themselves.
 This results in very restrictive requirements: